-The bottlenecks of simulation effort are both, matrix fill-in and the subsequent solution of the equation systems, which limit the maximum problem size to $10^4 - 10^5$ unknown variables, namely the node voltages and currents.
-The partial element computation is the limiting factor in particular for non-orthogonal cell geometries, since fast analytical formulas are not directly applicable.
-Hence, a cumbersome multidimensional integration must be performed numerically for every entry in the $L_p$ and $P_n$ matrices.
+The bottlenecks of simulation effort are both, matrix fillin and the subsequent solution of the equation systems, which limit the maximum problem size to 10^4 - 10^5 unknown variables, namely the node voltages and currents.
+The partial element computation is the limiting factor in particular for nonorthogonal cell geometries, since fast analytical formulas are not directly applicable.
+Hence, a cumbersome multidimensional integration must be performed numerically for every entry in the L_p and P_n matrices.
 Furthermore, the obtained accuracy of partial elements has direct influence on the stability of time-domain models [5] and a fast computation with high precision is desirable.

-This paper is introducing a new integration method using analytic solutions for the Neumann integral along straight and arbitrarily aligned current filaments [6] to accelerate the calculation of non-orthogonal partial elements.
-This technique can be applied to the mutual couplings between the PEEC cells as well as the self-terms represented by the diagonal elements of the $L_p$ and $P_n$ matrices.
+This work is introducing a new integration method using analytic solutions for the Neumann integral along straight and arbitrarily aligned current filaments [6] to accelerate the calculation of nonorthogonal partial elements.
+This technique can be applied to the mutual couplings between the PEEC cells as well as the self-terms represented by the diagonal elements of the L_p and P_n matrices.